 These type of Facebook Trojans operate on the botnet principle, and they can quickly become very massive and-and it’s primary purpose is to steal your information:

 One particular user who first detected the virus has posted:

-Facebook Virus – March 2017 Update
+Facebook Virus – Update August 2017

 Malware researchers also believe that this virus, which is still active may be spreading as a part of a massive phishing scheme.
 The phishing scheme is also believed to be involved in something many refer to as Facebook Photo Tagging Phishing.
 Such scheme uses an e-mail that informs the Facebook user that they were tagged in a photo.
 Once the user clicks on the fake link, it does not lead the photo, but instead infects the users with malware.
 While unrelated to this virus which is in Facebook, information from it may be used to assist this phishing scheme.

 Another scheme used in association with this is the photos themselves in Facebook being viewed by a third-party app.
 There are many suspicious third-party applications and Facebook usually fails to verify logins from such apps, simply because of their sheer number.
 Despite this, Facebook removes such apps if it detects them, but users should beware and always look for the original applications to use.

 And this is not all schemes associated with this virus.
 Many malware writers tend to lead users out of Facebook to third-party web pages which are unverified and aim to either phish for information or infect a device with malware.
 This is why users are often advised to always perform check on web links before they visit them.
 One way to do it is by using VirusTotal.com’s online link checker.

 We have taken great interests in Facebook malware over the time and have spotted all kinds of Facebook viruses that perform different scams and activities:

 A Facebook scam creating Fake accounts and sending fraudulent friend requests.
 After they add you, they send a malicious web link to infect you with malware.